GLC (rapper)

-Leonard Harris (born December 6, 1977), better known by his stage name GLC, is an American rapper from Chicago, Illinois.
+Leonard Harris (born December 6, 1977), better known by his stage name GLC (short for Gangsta Legendary Crisis), is an American rapper from Chicago, Illinois.
 He was formerly a member of the Go Getters.

-GLC's stage name stands for "Gangsta Legendary Crisis".

 GLC was featured in "Spaceship" from Kanye West's album The College Dropout (2004), as well as "Drive Slow" from Late Registration (2005).
 In 2010, GLC released his debut solo studio album, Love, Life & Loyalty.